siemdejong/sclicom/README.md

 This project depends on [dlup](https://github.com/NKI-AI/dlup) (automatically installed), which depends on vips.
 On Windows, vips needs to be installed locally.
 Download the latest [libvips](https://github.com/libvips/libvips/releases) Windows binary and unzip somewhere.
+On Linux/macOS, vips is included with the installation steps below.

 ### OpenSlide
 Vips comes with OpenSlide.